Supercompliers: Identification and Estimation

 \subsection{Estimation and Inference}

-The Wald-type equation (\ref{eq:sc_char_id_wald}) can be estimated via a two-stage least squares (2SLS) regression.
-For example, when $h(X)$ is the identity function---corresponding to the mean characteristics of supercompliers---this regression can be estimated in Stata by using the command
+The Wald-type estimand in (\ref{eq:sc_char_id_wald}) and (\ref{eq:char_non_binary_Y}) can be implemented via a two-stage least squares (2SLS) regression.
+For example, when $h(X)$ is the identity function---corresponding to the mean characteristics of supercompliers---we can run this regression in Stata as

 where {\tt XY} is a variable defined as the product of $X$ and $Y$.

 However, equation (\ref{eq:stata}) does not estimate an exact sample analog of the Abadie-style equation (\ref{eq:sc_char_id_weight}) from Proposition \ref{prop:SC_Char}.
 As we show in Appendix \ref{subsec_app:estimator_details}, the estimand from equation (\ref{eq:sc_char_id_weight}) also has a Wald-type representation similar to (\ref{eq:sc_char_id_wald}):